Habynd History, Family Crest & Coats of Arms

 Another 29 words (2 lines of text) are included under the topic Early Habynd Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Habynd family to the New World and Oceana
+Migration of the Habynd family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Habynd, or a variant listed above to cross the Atlantic and come to North America were : Thomas Hobin, who sailed to Barbados, Joane Hobbin, to Virginia in 1660; Peter Hobben to Philadelphia in 1754; Mary Hobbin to Boston in 1849; John Hobin to Philadelphia in 1859.